LADYSMITH HEALTH CARE AUXILIARY

 THRIFT STORE BUILDING HISTORY

 Thrift Store Beginnings

 The original Grouhel garage, corner of 1st. and French, early 40’s.
 This is where Big O tires is now.
 Far right of picture, is an old home that was, the Ladysmith Funeral Home, for many years.
-Mr. Clayton ran the business, Bill Grouhel started working for him and many years later bought it.
+Mr. Clayton ran the busines.
+Bill Grouhel started working for him and many years later bought it.
 The original home was torn down later and a new Funeral Home built, later bought by Sand’s.
-That is now the Thrift Store.
+This is now the Thrift Store.

 Source: Barry Dashwood – Facebook – Around Town – Ladysmith Community Board

 Posted July 15, 2020